 How to act on predictive values

-If a customer is predicted to have a high churn, it is very likely that he/she does not open your emails often and does not have an overall interest in your brand anymore.
+If a customer is predicted to have a high churn, it's very likely that he/she doesn't open your emails often and doesn't have an overall interest in your brand anymore.
 For this reason, it is recommended that you test different channels to approach the customer to see which channel works.
-Also keep in mind that you will probably not rescue the majority of your churners, but pushing an occasional extra visit to your site or store will add up in the long run.
+Also keep in mind that you probably won't rescue most of your churners but pushing an occasional extra visit to your site or store will add up in the long run.

 Prevent churn as early as possible

 An example of a use case for preventing churn is to combine the predictive churn score with recent behavior.
 Set up an automation that fetches possible churners and process them with urgent offers.
 Here is an example: